In3tinct/See-SURF/README.md

  python3 see-surf.py -H https://www.google.com -c cookie_name1=value1 cookie_name2=value2 -b burp_file.xml
 ```

-` -H` - Host name/Ip address fo the target<br/>
+`-H` Host name/Ip address to scan<br/>
-` -c` - Cookies for authenticated scanning, seperated by space (Some websites use multiple cookies for session tracking<br/>
+`-c` Cookies for authenticated scanning, seperated by space (Some websites use multiple cookies for session tracking<br/>
-`-p` --provider	AI Provider: google, openai, anthropic, or ollama. [gemini](https://ai.google.dev/), OpenAI [chatgpt](https://platform.openai.com/settings/organization/api-keys), Anthropic [claude](https://console.anthropic.com/settings/keys) <br/>
+`-p` AI Provider: google, openai, anthropic, or ollama. [gemini](https://ai.google.dev/), OpenAI [chatgpt](https://platform.openai.com/settings/organization/api-keys), Anthropic [claude](https://console.anthropic.com/settings/keys) <br/>
-`-m` --model	Specific model name (e.g., gemini-1.5-flash, gpt-4o, llama3). <br/>
+`-m` Specific model name (e.g., gemini-1.5-flash, gpt-4o, llama3). <br/>
-`-a` --api-key	API Key for the selected provider (can also be set as API_KEY env var).
+`-a` API Key for the selected provider (can also be set as API_KEY env var).
-` -b` (Optional but recommended) - Spider the request using burpsuite site map, export the site map file and give it to see-surf as input (check detailed features on how to do it)<br/>
+`-b` (Optional but recommended) - Spider the request using burpsuite site map, export the site map file and give it to see-surf as input (check detailed features on how to do it)<br/>
-` -p` (Optional but recommended) - Your own web server/burp collaborator, the script will try to connect back for validation of SSRF params<br/>
-` -v` (Optional) By default, normal mode is On, with a verbose switch you would see the same vulnerable param in different endpoints.
+`-v` (Optional) By default, normal mode is On, with a verbose switch you would see the same vulnerable param in different endpoints.
 The same parameter may not be sanitized at all places.
 But verbose mode generates a lot of noise. <br/>

 ### Detailed Features